Derivation of the fourth-order DLSS equation with nonlinear mobility via chemical reactions: The discrete model

 \subsection{Well-posedness of the ODE system}

 We specify the assumptions on the activity function $\sigma_\alpha$ that describes the jump rates.
 As it turns out, we have some flexibility for the choice, which ensures both well-posedness and the convergence to the limit system~\eqref{eq:DLSS:alpha}.
-We recall that $\sigma_\alpha$ is homogeneous of degree $\alpha{-}2$, hence the function $\bar\jmath_\alpha$ defined below will be homogeneous of degree $\alpha>0$.